lmgarvey/abacus/README.md

 - yellow light
   - Optional guide
     - A toggleable switch to label heavenly beads as worth 5, earth beads as worth 1, and each column's place value
-  - Optional LITE display
-    - A toggleable switch to show or hide the LITE value display
-  - Reset button
-    - A button that, when clicked, sets the display and LITE value back to zero
 - Tests for the LITE display updating correctly
   - Due to what I believe was integer overflow, the LITE value wrapped around to negative numbers when a display value greater than $2^{31}$ was on the abacus.
 As such, I built the display value by considering each column as a single 1-digit integer, and concatenating the string versions of them together into the final LITE value.
 I would like to add testing for this, because it is currently only my visual confirmation that the behavior was correct
   - Alternatively, it would also be nice to find a data type that can hold values above $2^{33}$, instead of doing the string construction runaround.
 An unsigned int is not enough, because that only allows the display to go up to $4.29$ billion, and not the $10$ billion $- 1$ that it should support
 - green light
   - int vs float option
     - Would change the display from integer LITE values to decimals and back